 Various uses of night vision–

-The night vision was implemented for the use of military purposes.
+Night vision was implemented for the use of military purposes.
 When lives are truly at stake, knowledge becomes a little more essential, and the whereabouts of enemy forces and understanding of your very own environment are two of the most significant sorts of information.
 The capacity to obtain this data at nightfall, when your adversaries may indeed be blind, is a significant advantage.
-The military uses a variety of NVDs for these objectives, the most common of which being hand-held aiming scopes, weapon scopes, and night vision goggles.
+The military uses a variety of NVDs for these objectives, the most common of which are hand-held aiming scopes, weapon scopes, and night vision goggles.

 However, military usage is not the sole use for night vision.
 Surveillance cameras with night vision are also common.
 They are especially beneficial in less-populated regions with less lighting.
 When required, both the criminal justice system and the military deploy NVDs on helicopters for surveillance.